Faniahy/eBoutik/README.md

 Hello Everybody!

-This is an application to manage user in application site.
+This is an application to manage user an create online shop for sale products in application site.

 Clone and use it!